Remote sensing for sustainable river management: Estimating riverscape vulnerability for Ganga, the world's most densely populated river basin: Results

 Also, since the effect of Population Density on vulnerability was high, we conducted the same difference test to assess whether the Population Density layer by itself could suffice in assessing the vulnerability of the basin.
 This tells us how much of the variability of the vulnerability score can be attributed solely to Population Density.

-To visualize and compare the difference of the AHP layer with other approaches, we created 3 different map types (Fig 12).
-We created Map Type 1 by stretching the colors between the overall min max of all the different approaches, to compare the approaches among themselves.
-For Map Type 2 we stretched the colors between the local minimum and maximum value of each approach, to make the outliers for each individual map stand out.
-And for Map Type 3, we stretched the colors between the local 5 percentile and 95 percentile for each approach, to prevent the outliers from washing-out the differences in the map.
+To visualize and compare the distributions of differences of the AHP layer with other approaches, we created 3 different map types (\nameref{S5_Fig}).
+We created Map Type 1 by stretching the colors between the overall minimum and maximum of all the different approaches, to compare the approaches among themselves.
+For Map Type 2 we stretched the colors between the local minimum and maximum value of each approach, to make outliers and all instances with high variability (\(\geq\) 2 standard deviations (SD)) for each individual map stand out.
+And for Map Type 3, we stretched the colors between the local 5 percentile and 95 percentile for each approach, to prevent the values \(\geq\) 2 SD from washing-out the differences in the map.